soreelij/cs436-final-project/README.md

 ## Credits

 This projcet utilizes AUTOMATIC1111's [Stable Diffusion web UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) as the basis for its Fast API back end.
-The license for this project is located within this directory.

 Modifications to this project are the addition of two new endpoints and their subsequent sattelite methods within this project directory located at `src\stable-diffusion-webui\`.
+The license for this project is also located within this directory.